 Argus, 27 July 1891

-They settled in at 14 James Street, Abbotsford, and Johnny was enrolled at Collingwood Public School.
-He didn’t last long back at school, perhaps the disruptions and distractions of his past upbringing led him to absent himself from school only two months later to take up a position as sword bearer to “Koko” in J.C Williamson’s production of The Mikado.
+The Fuller’s settled into a Victorian weatherboard bungalow at 14 James Street, Abbotsford, not far from Melbourne’s theatre district and Johnny was enrolled at Collingwood Public School.
+Perhaps the disruptions and distractions of his past upbringing led Johnny to absent himself recurrently from school, when only two months later, he took up a position as sword bearer to “Koko” in J.C Williamson’s production of The Mikado.
 Following on from this Johnny was employed as a callboy in Williamson’s Royal Comic Opera Company.
-Johnny never went back to school.
-Lucky for Johnny that Ma assisted with his furthering education, prompting his reading of books and instilling in him sound common sense, the importance of manners and paying attention to minor details.
+Lucky for Johnny that Ma assisted with his education, prompting his reading of books and instilling in him sound common sense, the importance of manners and paying attention to minor details.
 Hettie, being now too old for school was enrolled in Ballet and Dancing classes in Melbourne.
 She was also taught singing and elocution, to further enhance her career as a soloist.

 John Fuller was very happy to have his family around him again.
 His busy life continued, as did his constant touring, and he was much in demand with many top billings as a popular tenor vocalist.